LucasGoncSilva/mosheh/documentation/docs/mosheh/custom_types.py.md

 Path: `mosheh`

-For every type hint and notation that goes beyond the traditional, there is a custom type here created.
+For every type hint and annotation that goes beyond the traditional, there is a custom type here created.

 The idea of this types is to keep everything logical and short, with proper types and